Stratified Topological Autonomy for Long-Range Coordination (STALC): STALC Technical Approach

 Our technical approach is designed to address the high-level coordination problem presented in (\ref{eq:dtg_optimal}) and the local optimization problem described in Sec.~\ref{sec:local_planning}.
 To this end, we present a three-level planning hierarchy, where a top-level graph-based planner coordinates multi-robot teams, a mid-level A$^*$ motion planner generates feasible paths between nodes, and low-level \ac{MPPI} \cite{Williams2016} enables receding-horizon multi-robot motion planning.
 All three levels share underlying metric cost maps to maintain consistent planning across the hierarchy.

-\tflag{R-3-5} Both A$^*$ search and \ac{MPPI} are surrogate approaches, selected for their widespread adoption, and could be substituted for other methods for path planning \cite{karur2021survey} and stochastic \ac{NMPC} \cite{kazim2024recent}, respectively.
+Both A$^*$ search and \ac{MPPI} are surrogate approaches, selected for their widespread adoption, and could be substituted for other methods for path planning \cite{karur2021survey} and stochastic \ac{NMPC} \cite{kazim2024recent}, respectively.
 This paper does not claim developments in these areas.
 Our key contributions are in the overall planning architecture and graph planning components.

 While we believe our approach could apply more generally, in this paper, we focus on solutions to (\ref{eq:dtg_optimal}) and the local problem in Sec.~\ref{sec:local_planning} that solve the \ac{MCRP}.

-We assume prior knowledge of the terrain and probability distributions for expected observer positions, \tflag{R-1-6}\tflag{R-2-5}\tflag{R-2-10}as this information would have motivated the reconnaissance mission in this area.
+We assume prior knowledge of the terrain and probability distributions for expected observer positions, as this information would have motivated the reconnaissance mission in this area.
 This information may be a coarse representation that evolves as we execute a plan or be provided with limited time before a scenario.
 In both cases, we require an approach for efficient planning to enable rapid response times to the given scenario and/or evolving information.